ruricolist/serapeum/REFERENCE.md

 The constant is only redefined on re-evaluation if INIT has a different literal representation than the old value.

+A constant defined with `defconst` is guaranteed to be available as soon as it has been defined (for example, for use with reader macros later in the same file).
+This is not guaranteed to be portably true for `defconstant`.

 The name is from Emacs Lisp.

 [View source](definitions.lisp#L90)